George Jung got his start as a small-time marijuana smuggler, but before long he was working with the biggest drug cartel the world had ever seen.

 Jung soon found out life with Escobar was as crazy as expected.
 On one visit to Medellin, Escobar invited Jung to dinner after brutally executing a man in front of him.
 Before long, Jung was sitting on $100 million and was paying minimal taxes thanks to an offshore account in Panama.

 Luckily for Jung, he was offered a deal if he testified against Lehder.
-Initially, he refused, feeling it might incriminate the Medellin Cartel, and knowing what would happen to him if he fell out of Pablo Escobar’s good graces.
+Initially, he refused, feeling it might incriminate the Medellin Cartel with the knowledge of what would happen to him if he fell out of Pablo Escobar’s good graces.

-However, when Lehder agreed to testify against the drug traffickers he and Jung had worked for, including Escobar, “El Patrón” himself reached out to Jung and encouraged him to testify against Lehder to undermine his credibility.
+However, when Lehder agreed to testify against the drug traffickers he and Jung had worked for, including Escobar, which caused “El Patrón” himself to reach out to Jung to encourage him to testify against Lehder to undermine his credibility.

 After testifying, George Jung served the duration of his 20-year sentence and was finally released in 2014.
 Since then, he’s been in and out of the drug trade, never quite able to shake the high that came with it.
 However, he’s apparently loving every minute of life.

 In fact, a film about his life, Blow starring Johnny Depp, enabled him to make some paid promotional appearances after his release.